 In considering the recommendation of our Board of Directors with respect to the Conversion Proposals, you should be aware that two of the Company's directors, Messrs.
 Norden and Kaplan, have interests in the Conversion Proposals that are different from, or in addition to, the interests of the Company's stockholders generally.
 These interests may create potential conflicts of interest.
 A portion of the shares of the Company's Class A Preferred issued to owners of OFS upon the merger with OFS were issued to certain of the Company's directors.
-Mr. Kaplan owns 96,844 shares of Class A Preferred and may receive shares of Class B Preferred pursuant to the Earn-Out.
-Mr. Norden, who is also a Senior Executive Vice President of the Company, and President and Chief Executive Officer of OFS, owns 328,192 shares of Class A Preferred and may receive shares of Class B Preferred pursuant to the Earn-Out.
+After the scheduled purchase price adjustment, Mr. Kaplan will own 96,844 shares of Class A Preferred and may receive shares of Class B Preferred pursuant to the Earn-Out.
+After the scheduled purchase price adjustment, Mr. Norden, who is also a Senior Executive Vice President of the Company, and President and Chief Executive Officer of OFS, will own 328,192 shares of Class A Preferred and may receive shares of Class B Preferred pursuant to the Earn-Out.
 The Company's Board of Directors was aware of these potential conflicts of interests and considered them, among other matters, in approving the Conversion Proposals.

-Each outstanding share of Class A Preferred and Class B Preferred has or shall have, as applicable, one-fifth of a vote on all matters submitted to a vote of stockholders (or such lesser fraction of a vote as would be required to comply with the rules and regulations of the New York Stock

-Exchange relating to the Company's right to issue securities without obtaining a stockholder vote).
+Each outstanding share of Class A Preferred and Class B Preferred has or shall have, as applicable, one-fifth of a vote on all matters submitted to a vote of stockholders (or such lesser fraction of a vote as would be required to comply with the rules and regulations of the New York Stock Exchange relating to the Company's right to issue securities without obtaining a stockholder vote).
 Holders of shares of preferred stock vote or shall vote, as applicable, together with holders of shares of common stock, as one class in all matters that would be subject to a vote of stockholders.
 Therefore, if the Conversion Proposals are approved, holders of Class A Preferred and Class B Preferred will have greater voting power by owning shares of Class A Common Stock worth one vote per share.